osilander/polygen-arch/README.md

 Move out small `vcf` files (seems like a reasonable quality control):
 `find . -type f -name "*.vcf.gz" -size -40M -exec mv {} ../small-files/ \;`

-improve above step: output total SNPs for each vcf and remove those with fewer than 1.5M SNPs.
+improve above step: output total SNPs for each vcf and remove those with fewer than 1.8M SNPs (there is a clear natural cutoff here).
 To count:

 ```
 # also checks whether files are complete.